 Throughout its tapestry of highs and lows, the Civic retained its hold on the affections of Aucklanders purely on the basis of its highly coloured atmospheric architecture, a sort of dreamscape that was wonderfully unreal.
 Many women met their sweethearts in the cabaret or in the back seats of the cinema.
 Today the Civic Theatre is seen as a jewel in Auckland and New Zealand’s cinema crown.
 These photos summon up the mad, quixotic spirit that lay behind the creation of the Mighty Civic, a kind of over-ambition that seemed out of scale with a relatively small city.

 Novelist, historian and filmmaker Peter Wells directed The Mighty Civic in 1988, when the building was under threat.
-An excerpt from it can be seen here.
+A pioneer in many fields, Peter died of pancreatic cancer on 18 February 2019.
+An excerpt from The Mighty Civic can be seen below.